Chesapeake Bay Cruise With American

 Heidi & the Town Crier. * Photo: Heidi Sarna

-In fact, American is a master at using passengers to boost the line’s marketing.
-Screens in the main stair landings list guests’ names followed by stars representing the number of American cruises they’d done so far (many were over 10!).
-Stars also were printed on the ID lanyards passengers used to tap in and out of the ship, generating easy conversations among shipmates.
+In fact, American is a master at using passengers as pied pipers Screens in the main stair landings list guests’ names followed by stars representing the number of American cruises they’d done so far (many were over 10!).
+Stars were also printed on the ID lanyards passengers wore and used to tap in and out of the ship, generating easy conversations among shipmates.

 A passenger on a Chesapeake Bay Cruise With American Cruise Lines

-A happy passenger showing off her star. * Photo: Heidi Sarna
+A happy passenger showing off her stars. * Photo: Heidi Sarna

 Before dinner, a well-attended happy hour in the lounge was a great opportunity to chat with new friends made around the ship or on excursions.
 Canapes were served (think shrimp cocktail, cheese, and other nibbles) and musicians provided background tunes.